kangyu-california/PersistentWindows/Help.md

 ---
 ### Shortcuts to manipulate positions of one window
-* Switching a window between foreground and background mode with potentially different positions and sizes.
+* Switching a window between foreground and background mode with potentially different positions and sizes, aka Dual Position Switching.
     * Click the desktop window to bring the foreground window to its previous background position and z-order.
     * Shift click the desktop window to bring the foreground window to its *second* last background position.
 This is useful if the previous background position is mis-captured due to invoking start menu or other popups.
     * Ctrl click the desktop window to bring the foreground window to its previous z-order while keeping the current location and size.